turingschool/backend-curriculum-site/module2/lessons/model_testing_in_sinatra_with_horses.md

 If you do not have a copy of the `intro-to-ar` repo:

-`git clone -b crud_complete git@github.com:turingschool/intro-to-ar.git model_testing`
+`git clone -b crud_complete git@github.com:turingschool/intro-to-ar.git`

 ## Warmup

-Read [this](https://robots.thoughtbot.com/four-phase-test) Thoughtbot article about the four-phase test design.
+1) Read [this](https://robots.thoughtbot.com/four-phase-test) Thoughtbot article about the four-phase test design.

+2) We'll be using RSpec for this lesson.
+Read [this documentation](https://relishapp.com/rspec/rspec-core/docs/example-groups/basic-structure-describe-it) as an introduction to the RSpec syntax.

+With a pair:

+* Find a test you wrote in Mod 1.
+Can you map the four phases of testing to that test?
+* What similarities and differences do you see between the syntax of Minitest and RSpec?

 ## Intro to RSpec

-We'll be using RSpec for this lesson.
-Read [this documentation](https://relishapp.com/rspec/rspec-core/docs/example-groups/basic-structure-describe-it) as an introduction to the RSpec syntax.

 * Slightly different than Minitest, but not by much.
     * `describe` blocks as an outside wrapper to group related tests: use for *things*